Morocco Travel BlogTravel guides, itineraries, abandoned places, street art and off-the-beaten-path places in Morocco

 And a preview of what's on our travel agenda for 2018 Oops, we did it again!
 On not slowing down… 2017 saw us pass our 9-year travelversary but didn’t see us slow down very much!
 We stayed in a handful of places for a week which, to be honest, is quite an achievement...

-A suggested Morocco itinerary for backpackers and independent travellers travelling overland from Essaouira to Tangier via Marrakech, Fez and more.
+A 3 week Morocco itinerary for backpackers and independent travellers travelling overland from Essaouira to Tangier via Marrakech and Fez.

 Asilah medina has an artsy feel, with murals or paintings seemingly on every wall.
 Asilah is known as Morocco’s art hub and holds an annual festival.